MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/04-face-service.md

         print('\nResults saved in', outputfile)
 ```

 4. Examine the code you added to the **DetectFaces** function.
-It analyzes an image file and detects any faces it contains, including attributes for occlusion, blur, and the presence of spectacles.
+It analyzes an image file and detects any faces it contains, including attributes for head pose, blur, and the presence of mask.
 The details of each face are displayed, including a unique face identifier that is assigned to each face; and the location of the faces is indicated on the image using a bounding box.
 5. Save your changes and return to the integrated terminal for the **face-api** folder, and enter the following command to run the program:

     **C#**